15 Best LinkedIn CRM Tools for 2026

 Attio feels like a CRM designed for teams that care about clean data and usable context.

-Attio can be a good fit if LinkedIn is your starting point, but you don’t want it to be your system of record.
+Attio can be a good fit if LinkedIn is your starting point and the system of record needs to live elsewhere.
 It turns connections into usable records you can organize, search, and build on over time.

 Who it’s for